 Learning through an online course pushes you to introduce yourself to technology.
 In the future, digital literacy will become an invaluable skill.
 Embracing tech-enabled learning at a young age helps you use technology and digital devices to enrich the experience.

 Online courses are more affordable than in-person ones.
 There are no traveling costs, and course fees are lower since there are no overheads for the instructors.
-It doesn’t just save time for kids, but also parents.
+It doesn’t just save time for kids, but also for parents.

-For specially-abled children, several online lessons on how to play piano cater to their needs.
+For specially-abled children, several online lessons on how to play the piano cater to their needs.
 These courses focus on overall learning through a musical medium.
 As a result, children can develop their creativity.
 Also, music is known to have a calming effect which works wonderfully well for those children who have anxiety.

 Online music programs track learner progress in real-time.
 They can also provide progress reports over a certain period.
 Students can also go back and view recordings of their sessions, helping them to learn from mistakes and continue improving.